Skip to main content

 For payroll purposes, if an employer and employee make an agreement under which the employer lends the employee money and the employee agrees to repay it at a future date or dates, then the amount is not reportable on the Real Time Information (RTI) submission.
 But please note, depending on the amount, you may be providing the benefit in kind of an interest-free or cheap loan.

-Where there is an advance of wages which is essentially a payment on account of earnings, these should have been reported via the RTI system on or before the payment date under normal RTI principles however there has been some confusion and uncertainty around this.
-Recently, HMRC decided that they would update legislation with effect from 6 April 2024 around reporting salary advances, to provide clarity and ease the administrative considerations.
+Where there has been an advance of wages which is essentially a payment on account of earnings, strictly these should have been reported via the Real Time Information system on or before the payment date under normal Real Time Information principles, however there has been some confusion and uncertainty around this.
+Since 6 April 2024, there is updated legislation around reporting salary advances, to provide clarity and ease the administrative considerations.

 Reflecting the new legislation, HMRC’s guidance now says: